babelsociety/website/content/blog/what-we-deserve/index.md

 weight = 1

 title = "What we deserve"
-description = "Nobody should be slave to either their or others talents" date = 2022-04-07
+description = "Nobody should be slave to either theirs or others talents" date = 2022-04-19
 +++

 In this article we analyze and address meritocracy and the false necessity of ranking people, answering the question "what do we deserve?".